 William Gray (1823 – 1898) was born in Blyth, Northumberland.
 He established himself as a draper in the growing port town of Hartlepool, in the North East of England, from 1843.

-The drapery business was to prove a success, and Gray reinvested his profits into sailing ships built by John Punshon Denton (1800 -1871), a well-established Hartlepool shipbuilder.
+Gray made a success of the drapery business, and reinvested his profits into sailing ships built by John Punshon Denton (1800 -1871), a well-established Hartlepool shipbuilder.
 Gray had become the largest owner of wooden ship tonnage in Hartlepool by 1863.

-John Denton died in 1871 and the business became known as William Gray & Co.
+John Denton died in 1871 and Gray took full control of the business to form William Gray & Co.
 By this time the firm was established as the largest shipbuilder in West Hartlepool, with an annual production of 16,490 tons.

 William Gray & Co became the largest shipbuilder in the world, as measured by tonnage, for the first time in 1879.
 The ships were largely mid-sized cargo steamers.

-The yard had produced 157 iron vessels to the aggregate value of £3.1 million by 1880.
+The yard had produced 157 iron vessels with an aggregate value of £3.1 million by 1880.
 William Gray & Co was indisputably the largest industrial business in Hartlepool, and employed 1,400 workmen.

 Gray established the Central Marine Engineering Works to manufacture steam engines from 1884.
 The chairman was G H Baines and the managing director was Thomas Mudd (1852 – 1898), one of the most talented engineers in the country.

 William Gray & Co launched its first steel ship in 1884.
 All ships were built from steel from 1886.

 Gray was a man known for his energy, perseverance and integrity.
 A large factor in his success was his willingness to extend credit to ship owners, or to take stakes in the ships themselves.